Understanding Database Schema Design Principles

 Denormalization

-Denormalization is the process of intentionally deviating from the principles of normalization to improve performance or reduce complexity.
-Denormalization techniques, such as data duplication and summary tables, can help to improve query performance and reduce the complexity of the database schema.
-However, denormalization can also lead to data inconsistencies and anomalies, and should be used judiciously and with caution.
+Denormalization is the process of intentionally violating the principles of normalization to improve performance or reduce complexity.
+Denormalization involves combining data from multiple tables into a single table, or duplicating data to reduce the number of joins required.
+While denormalization can improve performance, it can also lead to data inconsistencies and reduce data integrity.
+Therefore, denormalization should be used judiciously and only when necessary.

 Conclusion